-If the family cannot provide original documents, the SDHC will pay the service charge required to obtain third-party verification, unless it is not cost effective.
-In such cases, a self-certification will be acceptable as the only means of verification.
-Self-certifications can be executed in-office with a PHA representative present or completed off-site and notarized.
+If the family cannot provide original documents, the PHA will pay the service charge required to obtain third-party verification, unless it is not cost effective in which case a self-certification will be acceptable as the only means of verification.
+The cost of verification will not be passed on to the family.